-The Czechoslovakian Wolfdog develops a very strong social relationship not only with their owner but with the whole family.
+The Czechoslovakian Wolfdog develops a very strong social relationship with their owner and the whole family.
 This breed is also very independent and tends to seek human guidance and approval much less than other dogs.
-The Czech Wolfdog is fiercely loyal to his owner.
+The Czech Wolfdog is fiercely loyal to its owner.
 He is fearless yet does not attack at random.

 Czech Wolfdog is quick, lively, very active, and courageous.
 The Czechoslovakian Wolfdog is very playful.
 Without proper leadership, it can be temperamental.
-It’ is very playful, temperamental, and learns easily.
-This breed exhibits a number of behaviors common among wolves but very rare among domestic dogs.
+It is very playful, temperamental, and learns easily.
+This breed exhibits several behaviors common among wolves but very rare among domestic dogs.

 The Czechoslovakian Wolfdog is a highly active dog breed.
-They require 90 minutes activity per day.
-The wolfdog is by nature not very aggressive.
-Some exhibit natural prey drives which are to be expected.
+They require 90 minutes of activity per day.
+By nature, the Wolfdog is not very aggressive—some exhibit natural prey drives, which are to be expected.

-The Czechoslovakian Wolfdog has a very strong tendency to become a one person dog, although it will form bonds with all members of a family if raised with them.
+The Czechoslovakian Wolfdog has a very strong tendency to become a one-person dog, although it will form bonds with all family members if raised with them.
 It’s developed a very strong social relationship.
 The Czechoslovakian Wolfdog guards its leader, not the house.
-And as the dog is very kind it won’t be the best dog to scare thieves away.
+And as the dog is very kind, it won’t be the best dog to scare thieves away.

 Health & problems

-This dog generally healthy They tend to live significantly longer lives than most breeds of its size, and most breed members live to between 12 and 16 years old.
-If you are looking healthy and medium size dog so this is a good choice for you.
+This dog generally healthy They tend to live significantly longer lives than most breeds of its size, and most breed members live between 12 and 16 years old.
+If you are looking healthy and medium-sized dog so this is a good choice for you.

 Czech Wolf Dogs are big animals and require a well-balanced diet with high levels of nutrients and proteins.
 These dogs are not hypoallergenic.

 Nutritional steps to reduce the risk include not feeding puppy food beyond 6 months of age.
 After 6 months puppy starts gaining maturity.
 Now, you need to feed your Czechoslovakian Wolfdog 2 times a day.
-The Czechoslovakian Wolfdog require a healthy diet to stay away from any kind of diseases.
+The Czechoslovakian Wolfdog requires a healthy diet to stay away from any diseases.